apache/freemarker-generator/freemarker-generator-cli/README.md

 * Support transformation of HTML using [JSoup](https://jsoup.org)
 * Support transformation of structured logfiles using [Grok](https://github.com/thekrakken/java-grok)
 * XML & XPath is supported by FreeMarker [out-of-the-box](http://freemarker.org/docs/xgui.html)
-* Support for reading a datasource content from STDIN to integrate with command line tools
+* Support for reading a data source content from STDIN to integrate with command line tools
 * Support execution of arbitrary commands using [Apache Commons Exec](https://commons.apache.org/proper/commons-exec/)
 * Add some commonly useful information such as `System Properties`, `Enviroment Variables`
 * Support embedding the code in existing applications